slingr-stack/http-service/README.md

 #### Downloading files

-Through `GET` requests it is possible to download files and there are some specific features to make it easier.
+Through `GET` requests it is possible to download files, and there are some specific features to make it easier.
 There are three additional options that can be sent in `GET` requests:

 - `forceDownload`: indicates that the resource has to be downloaded into a file instead of returning it in the response.
-- `downloadSync`: if `true` the method won't return until the file has been downloaded and it will return all the information of the file.
+- `downloadSync`: if `true` the method won't return until the file has been downloaded, and it will return all the information of the file.
 See samples below.
 Default value is `false`.
 - `fileName`: if provided, the file will be stored with this name.
-If empty the file name will be calculated from the URL.
+  If empty, the file name will be calculated from the URL.

-If you want to download a file in a synchronous way you should do something like this:
+If you want to download a file in a synchronous way, you should do something like this:

 ```js
 var res = app.svc.http.get({